felixlu/awesome-stars/README.md

 ## TypeScript

+- [clawdbot/clawdbot](https://github.com/clawdbot/clawdbot) - Your own personal AI assistant.
+Any OS.
+Any Platform.
+The lobster way. 🦞
 - [superset-sh/superset](https://github.com/superset-sh/superset) - The terminal for orchestrating agents - Run a team of Claude Code, OpenCode, or any other CLI agents on your machine
 - [Nagi-ovo/gemini-voyager](https://github.com/Nagi-ovo/gemini-voyager) - An all-in-one enhancement suite for Google Gemini - timeline navigation, folder management, prompt library, and chat export in one powerful extension.
 - [exa-labs/exa-mcp-server](https://github.com/exa-labs/exa-mcp-server) - Exa MCP for web search and web crawling!